Sunday lunch is our biggest event every week!

 Our Backpack Program

 Seth's Wish has teamed up with The Capitol Encore Academy, a public charter school in Downtown Fayetteville.
-The students range from Kindergarten to 7th grade.
+The students range from Kindergarten to 8th grade.
 At the end of every week, students who are struggling with food insecurity get to take home meals and snacks to get them through the days they are out of school.
-During the 2016-1017 school year there are 55 students who take advantage of our program.

 Meet the Seth's Wish Team